 He was the most magnificent stallion a little girl could conjure up in her mind.
 A little more than a yearling and yet his coat glistened radiant ebony like black marble rubbed to a glossy shine.
 His long, slender legs held him well above her head.
 When he moved he danced gracefully on delicate hooves, with the proficiency of a well trained performer.
 His tail flagged attention while his luxurious mane hung in fine strands of onyx thread.
 Peeking through a forelock that coyly covered one eye he gestured a dare to harness his power.

-The girl saw many horses come and go.
-It seemed to be a pass time for her father to trade one for another but never really taking an interest in any of them.
+The little girl that admired him saw many horses come and go.
+It seemed to be a pass time for her father to trade one for another but never took an interest in any of them.
 Unlike her parent, "Peanut" had a gift.
 She was born with horse sense.
 To her, looking into the eye of a horse was like gazing into an oracle, a divine communication between the two.

 It was an obtrusive commotion that woke her the next morning.
 A cacophony of shouts, snorts and curses.
 She leaped from the bed and pulled cowboy boots over bare feet.
 Yanking a light jacket over pajama tops she raced out the door.
 The ground, still mushy from the spring thaw sucked her feet into the mud threatening to trap her wherever she stepped.
 But she was stalwart.
 Her young legs toned from riding, were no match for the gripping ground.